Elroy and the Aliens: Development

 Elroy and the Aliens was developed by Slovenia-based studio Motiviti, a small independent studio founded by Tadej Gregorčič and Jernej Kocjancic in 2009.
 The game was announced in July 2021 and was inspired by 90s-era cartoons, LucasArts and Sierra games, as well as classics like Stargate, Indiana Jones, and the Commonwealth Saga.
 Much of the hand-drawn art and character animation was created by artist and animator Urban Breznik, who served as art director, animator, and lead artist on the project.
 Tomi Goljevsček joined as lead developer, and Robert Megone joined later as QA and gameplay programmer, who had previously worked on titles such as Return to Monkey Island, The Darkside Detective, and Beyond a Steel Sky.

 The game is completely voiced in English and received several subtitle translations by the translator collective Warlocs, with Michael Stein leading the localization project management.

 Reception

-Elroy and the Aliens received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Elroy and the Aliens received "generally favorable" reviews from critics, according to review aggregator platform Metacritic.

 In an article for Adventure Gamers, Erik Parkin gave 4.5 out of 5 stars, writing, "Elroy and the Aliens is a charismatic game, filled with hope, love and camaraderie.
 Serious and comedic themes combine in a fascinating narrative complemented by colorful, whimsical graphics.
 I recommend Elroy and the Aliens to all adventurers."